 With MEDIAL, audio and video files are added from within a Blackboard course, but the content is uploaded to a streaming server.
 This means that the content does not consume space in the Course Quota and is able to handle multiple students viewing the content simultaneously.
 Unlike using public services like YouTube or Vimeo, content posted through MEDIAL is private and secured on a locally-based university server.
 From within a Blackboard course, users have the ability to determine access permissions to posted content.
 The three permission options include 'Personal' (only instructor and students can view), 'Protected' (only NIU affiliated users) and 'Public' (anyone online can view content).

 Helix Media Library (MEDIAL) is a Mashup tool on the Visual Text Box Editor.
 This means that video/audio content can be uploaded anywhere there is access to the text box editor, by both faculty and students.
 For faculty, this could include adding items to a content area, creating announcements and assignments, or posting a Discussion Board topic.
 Students could upload their own media for an assignment or when collaborating on the discussion board, blogs, wikis, or journals.

 NIU Faculty, staff, and students have 4 Gigabytes (GBs) of storage space for their media content on MEDIAL.
-However, if needed, they can submit a request to DoIT through the Computing Access Resources (CAR) form to increase the quota for free in 4 GB increments.
+However, if needed, they can submit a request at it.niu.edu to increase the quota for free in 4 GB increments.
 Individual files can be up to 2 GB in size, which allows users to upload longer video segments.